Jawar19/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Resetting a Z-Wave controller

-It is recommended to back up your Z-Wave network before resetting the device.
+It is recommended to back up your Z-Wave network before resetting the controller device.

 - The controller will forget all devices it is paired with.
 - All Z-Wave devices for this network will be removed from Home Assistant.